HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

    you can use the `at` attribute in the `init` element.
 In the above code, we use `at '#theBody'` to specify the scope of `$users` explicitly.

+In HVML programs, you can also refer to a temporay variable defined by the prepositive operations.
+The interpreter pushes the topmost stack frame for the root (`hvml`) element, and always pushes a stack frames when executing an child element.
+If there is no child element to execute, the interpreter popes the stack frame corresponding to the current element, and try to execute one sibling element of the current element.

+All temporary variables reside in their corresponding stack frame.
+When the interpreter executing an element, the expressions defined by the element can refer to any temporory variables which reside in the prepositive stack frame.
+Generally, when you use `$?`, you refer to the executed result in the last stack frame,
+    and you can access the executed result in the next stack frame of last stack frame by insert the number `2` between `$` and `?`: `$2?`.

+For any named temporary variables in the prepositive stack frame, we can use the pattern of `$<N>!.<var_name>` to refer to them.
+You can even access a context variable evaluated when executing the current element by use the number `0`.
+Indeed, the default usage of a context variable such as `$?` is equivalent to `$1?`:
+We just omit the number `1` between `$` and `?`.

 ### Executing in place or calling

 Like other programming language, HVML also supports an operation like calling a function.